Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

 Restore
 =======

-There are 3 different ways that you may choose to restore Embassy data, as well as a 4th option to migrate data between hardware.
+There are 3 different ways that you may choose to recover server data, as well as a 4th option to migrate/transfer data between hardware.

 #.
-"Restore" *selected service data* to your currently running Embassy.
+"Restore [individual services] from Backup" to your currently running server.
 This is specifically for service data.
 #.
-"Attach" a drive with existing Embassy data on it during setup.
+"Use Existing Drive" a drive with existing server data on it during setup.
 Use this when re-flashing your SD card, for example.
 #.
-"Recover" (as in, disaster recovery) all Embassy data in the event that your backup is the **only** thing you have left.
+"Restore [entire server] from Backup" (as in, disaster recovery) all server data in the event that your backup is the **only** thing you have left.
 #.
-"Transfer" all data from an existing Embassy.
+"Transfer" data from an existing server.
 This is a total migration for use when upgrading hardware only.

-.. warning:: If you are restoring data from a drive that you are attaching *directly to your Embassy,* (if using a RasPi or other low-powered board) please ensure that it is getting adequate power.
+.. warning:: If you are restoring data from a drive that you are attaching *directly to your server,* (if using a RasPi or other low-powered board) please ensure that it is getting adequate power.
 This is best accomplished via external power to the drive (such as a powered USB hub).
-Embassy One (NASPi Geekworm case with built-in power management) and Embassy Pro users can safely ignore this warning.
+Server One (NASPi Geekworm case with built-in power management) and Server Pro users can safely ignore this warning.

 Select the appropriate tab below to restore your data: